Nottingham: City centre

-The city centre of Nottingham is usually defined as the Old Market Square with square is dominated by theCouncil House, the building was built in the 1920s and replaced the former 1726-build of Nottingham Exchange Building.
+The city centre of Nottingham is usually defined as the Old Market Square.
+The square is dominated by the Council House, which was built in the 1920s to replace the Nottingham Exchange.
 The Council House has baroque columns and two stone lion statues in the front to stand watch over the square.
-The Exchange Arcade, on the ground floor, is an shopping centre contains boutiques.
+The Exchange Arcade, on the ground floor, is a shopping centre.

 Tall office buildings line Maid Marian Way.
 The Georgian area around Oxford and Regent Streets is dominated by small professional firms.
 The Albert Hall faces the Gothic revival St Barnabas' Roman Catholic Cathedral by Pugin.
 Nottingham Castle and its grounds are located further south in the western third of the city.
 The central third descends from the university district in the north, past Nottingham Trent University's Gothic revival Arkwright Building.
 The university also owns many other buildings in this area.
 The Theatre Royal on Theatre Square, with its pillared façade, was built in 1865.
 King and Queen Streets are home to striking Victorian buildings designed by such architects as Alfred Waterhouse and Watson Fothergill.

-The Canal-side to the south of the city is adjacent to Nottingham railway station and home to multiple repurposed (as bars and restaurants) 19th-century industrial buildings.
+The canal-side to the south of the city is adjacent to Nottingham railway station and home to multiple repurposed (as bars and restaurants) 19th-century industrial buildings.

 The eastern third of the city contains Hockley Village, with specialist and independent shops.
-The Victoria Shopping Centre is also in the area; it was built in the 1970s on the demolished Victoria railway station site.
+The Victoria Centre is also in the area; it was built in the 1970s on the demolished Victoria railway station site.
 All that remains of the old station is the station hotel and clock tower.
 The 250-foot-high Victoria Centre flats stand above the shopping centre and are the tallest buildings in the city.